-Ref Number Paragraph or Policy Modifications: Reason Implications for SA Findings Bold = New Text Previously Reported in 2017 Section 2 Local Plan Publication Strikethrough = Deleted Text Draft SA Report developments, unless viability evidence demonstrates etherwise.
-All planning applications for new residential dwellings 2: 'Housing' as the quality standards for dwellings will improve.
-The previously identified SA effects for policies LPP 75 and shall include renewable and low carbon energy technology to provide at least a 19% improvement in energy performance over the requirements of the Building Regulations (2013) unless; LPP77 have been subsumed in the combined policy and remain valid. (i) revised Building Regulations standards exceed this requirement, or (ii) All new non-residential buildings with a floor area in excess of 500sqm shall achieve a minimum BREEAM rating (or its successor) of 'Very Good'.
+Ref Number Paragraph or Policy Modifications: Bold = New Text Strikethrough = Deleted Text Implications for SA Findings Previously Reported in 2017 Section 2 Local Plan Publication Draft SA Report All new dwellings shall meet the Building Regulations optional requirement for water efficiency of 110 litres/person/day All planning applications shall include renewable energy technology to provide at least 20% of the projected energy requirements of major developments, and 10% of minor developments, unless viability evidence demonstrates otherwise.
+All planning applications for new residential dwellings shall include renewable and low carbon energy technology to provide at least a 19% improvement in energy performance over the requirements of the Building Regulations (2013) unless; (i) revised Building Regulations standards exceed this requirement, or (ii) All new non-residential buildings with a floor area in excess of 500sqm shall achieve a minimum BREEAM rating (or its successor) of 'Very Good'.
 Developments may consider a contribution in lieu of renewable installation to be used as renewable seedcorn funding for other community renewable energy projects.
 MM87 New para after 8.69 Renewable energy schemes, such as solar farms and wind turbines can have significant landscape and other impacts on their surroundings.
-The Council will produce an updated supplementary planning document which will include guidance on location and design of such proposals to minimise such impacts, as well as a review of the district in relation to finding suitable areas for wind related development.
+The Council will produce a Development Plan Document which will include guidance on location and design of such proposals to minimise such impacts.
+This may include a No changes to SA findings: The Main Modification does not alter the SA findings previously reported, including the significant positive effect for SA objective 11: 'Climate change mitigation'.

+Ref Number Paragraph or Policy Modifications: Implications for SA Findings Previously Reported in 2017 Section 2 Bold = New Text Local Plan Publication Draft SA Report Strikethrough = Deleted Text review of the district in relation to finding suitable areas for wind related development.
 Details can be found in the Council's Local Development Scheme.
-To ensure the plan is effective No changes to SA findings: The proposed Main Modification does not alter the SA findings previously reported, including the significant positive effect for SA objective 11: 'Climate change mitigation'.

-Ref Number Paragraph or Policy Modifications: Bold = New Text Reason Implications for SA Findings Previously Reported in 2017 Strikethrough = Deleted Text Section 2 Local Plan Publication Draft SA Report MM88 LPP76 To ensure the plan is positively prepared First paragraph Proposals for renewable energy schemes will be encouraged where the benefit in terms of low carbon energy generating potential does not result, outweighs individually or 7 th paragraph cumulatively, in serious minor harm to or loss of; Where any application for wind turbine(s) is submitted, it 8 th paragraph must include a consultation exercise which demonstrates that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.
-The benefits of low carbon energy generating potential should be taken into consideration as part of the assessment.
+MM88 LPP76 Proposals for renewable energy schemes will be encouraged where the benefit in terms of low carbon energy generating potential does not result, outweighs individually or cumulatively, in serious minor harm to or loss of; Where any application for wind turbine(s) is submitted, it must include a consultation exercise which demonstrates that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.
 The benefits of low carbon energy generating potential should be taken into consideration as part of the assessment.